 Once upon a time, Peter John Acklam devised a nice algorithm to approximate the quantile function (AKA inverse cumulative distribution function, or inverse CDF) of the normal distribution.
-He made the algorithm freely available, but unfortunatelly his page describing it has been timing out for quite a while.
+He made the algorithm freely available, but unfortunately his page describing it has been timing out for quite a while.
 So, for reference, here’s a quick overview of his algorithm.

 “Source” as in “where this all came from”, not as in “source code”.
 Mr. Acklam originally described his algorithm here: http://home.online.no/~pjacklam/notes/invnorm.
 Sadly, unless something changed since I posted this, you’ll not be able to access it.
 However, you can still view the original contents of his page through the Wayback Machine (and, by the way, there you’ll find much more information than here).

-About the Normal Inverse CDF
+About the Inverse Normal CDF

 I’ll not say much here, because I don’t want to sound too much like a fool and I really don’t know much about this topic.
-I just found out, for example, that the normal inverse cumulative distribution function seems to be also known as probit.
+I just found out, for example, that the inverse normal cumulative distribution function seems to be also known as probit.

 Anyway, I guess this function has many uses, but my main personal interest has always been in generating (pseudo) random numbers that follow a normal (Gaussian) distribution.
 You know, generate a uniformly distributed random number, pass it to the inverse CDF of the desired distribution, and voilà.

-So, the point is that, since there is no closed form for the normal inverse CDF, if you need (or want) to use it in a computer program, you’ll probably need to use some kind of approximation.
+So, the point is that, since there is no closed form for the inverse normal CDF, if you need (or want) to use it in a computer program, you’ll probably need to use some kind of approximation.
 That’s what Acklam’s algorithm does.

 Here’s the algorithm, just as Acklam’s described it.